Taco del Mar

-The name "Taco del Mar" ("taco of the sea" in Spanish) refers to the chain's original specialty, Baja fish tacos.
+The name "Taco del Mar" ("taco of the sea" in English) refers to the chain's original specialty, Baja fish tacos.
 Like the larger Subway chain, customers direct the preparation of their meal, requesting ingredients along an assembly line.
 A standard selection of "Fresh Mex" ingredients is available, including wheat, flour, tomato and spinach tortillas, and fish, beef, pork and chicken.

 In 2018, Taco Del Mar was acquired by High Bluff Capital Partners.

 Executive resignations

 In November 2007, Taco del Mar Franchising Corp President David Huether resigned.
 Less than a month later, Neal Hollingsworth, Taco del Mar VP of Franchising Sales, also resigned and left the Seattle/Tacoma area.

 2008 explosion in Vancouver

 During the early morning hours of February 13, 2008, a Taco del Mar franchise in Vancouver, British Columbia, was destroyed by a large explosion that also damaged several nearby businesses.
 Police confirmed that the blast was caused by an arsonist who had placed an accelerant inside the restaurant, then set it on fire.
 Vancouver-area police later arrested Kamal Jeet Singh Josan, who was suffering from burns to over 40% of his body.
 The motive for the act was not publicly known.
 In April 2009, charges against Josan were stayed due to lack of evidence.
 Prosecutors took up the case again in January 2010, and Josan pleaded guilty to one charge of arson on March 14, 2011.
 He was sentenced to two years of house arrest on June 13, 2011.